Fulton probes gang ties in deaths of children

 The gang probe "certainly could rope in additional (suspects)," Willis said in an interview with 11Alive News.
 "But I think it’s very important to always know all aspects of a case when you’re presenting it to a jury.
 They deserve to know the entire story."

-Willis sent letters to GBI director Vic Reynolds requesting the assistance of the state gang investigation unit formed two years ago.
+Willis sent letters to Georgia Bureau of Investigation Director Vic Reynolds, requesting the assistance of the state gang investigation unit formed two years ago.
 A GBI spokeswoman said the GBI would cooperate with the request.

-Willis says that probe could lead to the arrests of people who contributed to the violence that led to gunshots that struck seven year old Maxie Kennedy in the parking lot of Phipps plaza in December, as well as Secoriea Turner nearly six months earlier.
+Willis said that probe could lead to the arrests of people who contributed to the violence that led to gunshots that struck Maxie near Phipps Plaza in December, as well as Secoriea Turner nearly six months earlier.

 "Sometimes gang evidence can show you who else is culpable in the crime.
 So it helps with the evidence and painting the entire picture," Willis said.